Tech-XCorp/petsc/README.md

 - The patches contained in this branch are for early adopters.
 They have not yet undergone rigorous review and testing.
-- *Never* create a branch off of gpu-master with the intend of creating a patch for PETSc.
+- *Never* create a branch off of gpu-master with the intent of creating a patch for PETSc.
 The gpu-master branch contains experimental code which may not be suitable for inclusion in petsc/master.
 It will be frequently rebased to keep up with changes in petsc/master.
 It should